andrea-ruffino/andrea-ruffino.github.io/_pages/about.md

 Andrea Ruffino is a research scientist in the domain of analog/mixed-signal/RF IC design.
 He has 7+ years of experience, mostly working on the topic of cryogenic CMOS circuit design for quantum.

-He obtained his Ph.D. at EPFL, working between EPFL and TU Delft, focusing on the design of single-chip cryo-CMOS transceivers for spin qubit readout and control.
+He obtained his Ph.D. at <a href="https://aqua.epfl.ch/" style="color:red;">EPFL</a>, working between EPFL and <a href="https://www.tudelft.nl/en/eemcs/the-faculty/departments/quantum-computer-engineering/sections/quantum-circuits-architectures-and-technology/groups/quantum-integrated-circuits" style="color:#3498DB;">TU Delft</a>, focusing on the design of single-chip cryo-CMOS transceivers for spin qubit readout and control.
 Then he has worked on the design of cryo-CMOS circuits for spin and superconducting qubits at IBM Research - Zurich.

 He has completed 7+ tape-outs, getting involved in the design of analog, mixed-signal and RF circuit blocks as well as complex systems-on-chip (SoCs) in several deep submicron and FinFET CMOS technologies.